deanOfWalls/deanOfWalls/resume.md

 ## Professional Summary
 * Full-Stack Developer experienced in Java and Spring Boot, passionate about creating personal projects that enhance everyday computing and lifestyle routines.
-* Proficient in coding, debugging, and managing full-stack web applications, with a solid understanding of Agile methodologies and test-driven development.
+* Proficient in coding, debugging, and managing full-stack web applications, as well as of Agile methodologies and TDD.

 ## Personal Projects
 ### InPlainSight - [Live demo](https://inplainsight.deanwalls.com)